CybercentreCanada/howler-docs/docs/installation/deployment.md

                 # https://oauth.net/2/scope/
                 scope: "openid offline_access"

-                # Where to fetch the keys necesary to validate the JWT returned from the server.
+                # Where to fetch the keys necessary to validate the JWT returned from the server.
                 # https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets
                 jwks_uri: https://example.com/realms/keycloak-realm/protocol/openid-connect/certs

-                # What groups must the user be in in order to have access to howler?
+                # What groups the user must be a member of in order to have access to howler?
                 required_groups:
                 - howler_user

-                # What do the groups the user is a part of map to in terms of roles in Howler?
+                # What do the groups the user is a member of map to in terms of roles in Howler?
                 role_map:
                     user: howler_user
                     admin: howler_admin